Comprehensive Guide on HTML Injection

 Exploiting Stored HTML

-Now, we’ll be redirected to the web page which is suffering from an HTML Injection vulnerability which allows the user to submit his entry in the blog as shown in the screenshot.
+Now, we’ll be redirected to the web page that suffers from an HTML Injection vulnerability, allowing the user to submit his entry in the blog as shown in the screenshot.

 Initially, we will generate a normal user entry through “bee” as “Hacking Articles”, in order to confirm that the input data has successfully stored up in the webserver’s database, which is thus visible in the “Entry field”.